lokesh/lokesh-dhakar/src/places.md

       this.venuesFilteredByLocation.forEach((venue) => {
         let { category, subCategory } = venue;

-        // If category has not been bucketed by my, skip if (!subCategory) return;
+        // If category has not been bucketed by me, skip if (!subCategory) return;

         if (categories.hasOwnProperty(category)) {